ozee31/cakephp-override/README.md

 ## Exemples

-In my examples I will override the [Croogo plugin](https://github.com/croogo/croogo) but it works with any plugins

 ### Routes

+In my example I will override the [Croogo plugin](https://github.com/croogo/croogo) but it works with any plugins

 If you want rewrite this route :